 Jackson is a somewhat small city located in the state of Ohio.
 With a population of 6,243 people and three constituent neighborhoods, Jackson is the 229th largest community in Ohio.
-Jackson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The per capita income in Jackson in 2010 was $21,470, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $85,880 for a family of four.
+The per capita income in Jackson in 2010 was $21,581, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $86,324 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.

 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jackson include Irish, English, Dutch, and Welsh.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include Spanish and Chinese.